Vafdaf12/transistor/README.md

 # Transistor

+Transistor is an attempt to make a high-performance digital logic simulator that can be used in an educational context to showcase the complex circuitry behind the concepts taught in computer architecure classes.

 # Building
 Building this project requires CMake.
 In most cases you should be able to configure and build the project with
 ```sh